YooZiiX/Push-RMI/README.md

 ## Further information :

-- Two users can't have the same nickname.
+- Two users cannot have the same nickname.
 - User can send a message to himself.
-- Every information is printed on server-side.
+- All information is printed on server-side.

 ## Model Description (Subject)